gradle/gradle/design-docs/gradle-3.0.md

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

-## Drop support for Gradle versions earlier than 1.0
+## Drop support for Gradle versions older than 1.0

 * Cross version tests no longer test against anything earlier than 1.0
 * Local artifact reuse no longer considers candidates from the artifact caches for Gradle versions earlier than 1.0
 * Wrapper does not support downloading versions earlier than 1.0
 * Remove old unused types that are baked into the bytecode of tasks compiled against older versions (eg `ConventionValue`).
 Fail with a reasonable error message for these task types.

+## Remove support for building against Java 5

+Building against Java 5 requires that the compiler daemon and test execution infrastructure still support Java 5.

+* Clean up `DefaultClassLoaderFactory`.
+* Change `InetAddressFactory` so that it no longer uses reflection to inspect `NetworkInterface`.
+* Replace usages of `guava-jdk5`.

 ## Remove the Gradle Open API stubs